StarshipladDev/3DEngine/README.md

-# 3D FPS
+# DoomScrolls -> Retro 3D FPS (Turn-Based)

 ![DoomClone](SalesPitchImage.PNG)

-This is a simple PlaceHolder README while I File dump my current progress.
-I've been working on this project for about 10 days, and am now trying to better document my progress and follow better SDLC practice.

 ## Notes/Know Bugs:

 > On loading in as client, gun will be oversized.
 Press 'Q' to generate a new correct-sized gun.
+FIXED AS OF 28/07/2020

 > The serverClients do not currently exit, so the program must be closed from task manager if doing multiplayer

 > A significant amount of input may result in some commands not being run

-> Main Program will not start until 'MapMaker' is closed.

 > Walking into projectiles does not cause the projectiles to damage the player

+>No Turn Limit At The Moment

 ## Features(Planned In Brackets)

 (Turn Based FPS Combat)
 2+ Player Multiplayer (If you know what IP Address to connect to) Animated Enemies
-(Animated Player Weapons)
+Turn-Based FPS combat (with acttual challenge ) (Animated Player Weapons)
 Randomly Generated Weapons
-(Random Map Generation)
+Random Map Generation
 (Intractable log files and story)
-Multiple resolutions
+(Multiple resolutions)
 Multiple Editable Player Skins
 (Save states)